IntelligentQuantum/IntelligentQuantum.GitHub.IO/README.md

 </div>

 <p align="center">
-    Personal website that written in React.js & Next.js, Also its user interface design is like apps
+    Personal website that written in ReactJS & NextJS, Also its user interface design is like apps
 </p>

 <br/>